Dissolution of the Parliament of the United Kingdom: Summary of historical term lengths of the Parliament of the United Kingdom

-Fixed-term Parliaments Act
+Fixed-term Parliaments Act 2011

-Fixed term parliaments were introduced by the Fixed-term Parliaments Act 2011 following the Conservative–Liberal Democrat coalition agreement promulgated after the 2010 election, thereby repealing the Septennial Act 1715 and abolishing the ability of the Prime Minister unilaterally to request an election prior to the expiry of the five-year term.
-By the Fixed-term Parliaments Act, general elections were to be held at fixed intervals and Parliament was to be dissolved 17, later 25, working days before the polling day for the next general election.
+Fixed term parliaments were introduced by the Fixed-term Parliaments Act 2011 ("FTPA") following the Conservative–Liberal Democrat coalition agreement promulgated after the 2010 election, thereby repealing the Septennial Act 1715 and abolishing the ability of the Prime Minister unilaterally to request an election prior to the expiry of the five-year term.
+Under this new set of quasi-constitutional rules, general elections were to be held at fixed intervals and Parliament was to be dissolved 17 (later changed to 25) working days before the polling day for the next general election.
 The date for the next general election could be brought forward if the House of Commons passed a motion of no confidence in the Government or passed a motion for an early general election with a two-thirds majority.
-The Act did not affect the Sovereign's power to prorogue Parliament.
+Strictly speaking, this was not a fixed term (as it is in the Riksdag of Sweden or the Scottish Parliament), but only a semi-fixed term, since a parliament elected after an early dissolution was chosen for a full five-year period (rather than serving out the residual of the prior parliamentary term).
+The FTPA did not affect the Sovereign's power to prorogue Parliament.

-Under the Fixed-term Parliaments Act, writs of election were issued to the returning officers of each constituency automatically by virtue of section 3(3) of the Act.
-This was due to the fact that the royal proclamation no longer summoned the holding of the election, but only the meeting of the new Parliament.
+Under the FTPA, writs of election were issued to the returning officers of each constituency automatically (section 3(3)).
+Concomitantly, the royal proclamation no longer commanded the holding of the election per se, but only the meeting of the new Parliament.